YasmineBB/The-True-Crime-Quiz/README.md

 - I want to challenge myself and improve on my scores.

-  - The High Scores feature encourages the user to replay the quiz as and compare their scores to previous plays.
+  - The High Scores feature encourages the user to replay the quiz and compare their scores to previous attempts in order to gain maximum scores, and maximum knowledge from the quiz.

 ### Validator Testing